ansible/awx/docs/workflow.md

 ### Task-related
 * Verify that workflow jobs can be launched by POSTing to endpoint `/workflow_job_templates/\d/launch/`.
 * Verify that schedules can be successfully (dis)associated with a workflow job template, and workflow jobs can be triggered by the schedule of associated workflow job template at specified time point.
+* Verify that extra variables and surveys work for workflow job templates the same way as they work for normal job templates.
 * Verify that during a workflow job run, all its decision trees follow their correct paths of execution.
 Unwarranted behaviors include child node executing before its parent and wrong path being selected (*failure nodes* are executed when parent node *succeeds* and so on).
 * Verify that a subtree of execution will never start if its root node runs into internal error (*not ends with failure*).
 * Verify that a subtree of execution will never start if its root node is successfully canceled.
 * Verify that cancelling a workflow job that is cancellable will consequently cancel any of its cancellable spawned jobs and thus interrupts the whole workflow execution.
 * Verify that during a workflow job run, deleting its spawned jobs are prohibited.
+* Verify that at the beginning of each spawned job run, its prompted fields will be populated by the wrapping workflow job node with corrected values.
+For example, `credential` field of workflow job node goes to `credential` field of spawned job.
 * Verify that notification templates can be successfully (dis)associated with a workflow job template.
 Later when its spawned workflow jobs finish running, verify that the correct type of notifications will be sent according to the job status.

 ## Test Notes